youngeunkwon0405/RL/docs/guides/sft.md

-# Supervised Fine-tuning in Reinforcer
+# Supervised Fine-tuning in NeMo-RL

 ## Launch an SFT Run